csknk/better-taxonomy-description/README.md

 # BetterTaxonomy

-> Get rid of the crappy textarea description for WordPress Taxonomy descriptions.
+This plugin replaces the default descripion field (a textarea field) with a Tiny MCE wysiwyg field.

-The default textarea description field is replaced with a wysiwyg field.
-TinyMCE is called using `wp_editor()`.
+> Get rid of the textarea description for selected WordPress Taxonomy descriptions, and replace it with a WYSIWYG field.

 ---

 ## License

-BetterTaxonomy is licensed under [MIT](http://opensource.org/licenses/MIT).
+BetterTaxonomy is licensed under [GPL2](https://opensource.org/licenses/gpl-2.0.php).

 ---